 5680.1.
-Except as otherwise provided in this chapter, a license that has expired may be renewed at any time within five years after its expiration on filing of an application for renewal on a form prescribed by the board, and payment of all accrued and unpaid renewal fees. the renewal fee.
+Except as otherwise provided in this chapter, a license that has expired may be renewed at any time within five years after its expiration on filing of an application for renewal on a form prescribed by the board, and payment of-all accrued and unpaid renewal fees. the renewal fee.
 If the license is renewed more than 30 days after its expiration, the licenseholder, as a condition precedent to renewal, shall also pay the delinquency fee prescribed by this chapter.
-Renewal under this section shall be effective on the date on which the application is filed, on the date on which the delinquency fee, if any, is paid, whichever last occurs.
+Renewal under this section shall be effective on the date on which the application is filed, on the date on which-all the renewal-fees-are fee is paid, or on the date on which the delinquency fee, if any, is paid, whichever last occurs.
 If so renewed, the license shall continue in effect through the date provided in Section 5680 that next occurs after the effective date of the renewal, when it shall expire if it is not again renewed.